 - 5. The Academy will investigate, as appropriate, reported incidents of inappropriate student behaviour. - 6.
-The Academy will ensure that relevant staff receive adequate and appropriate training for the conduct of any investigations, including the recording of evidence and the taking of witness incident forms. - 7.
-The Academy will provide adequate non-contact time for conducting investigations.
+The Academy will ensure that relevant staff receive adequate and appropriate training for the conduct of any investigations, including the recording of evidence and the taking of IRFs (Incident Report Forms). - 7.
+The Academy will provide adequate non-contact time for conducting investigations. - a.
+The police and other relevant bodies will be notified of incidents where it is appropriate to do so and use the procedures in Appendix 11.

-- a.
-The police and other relevant bodies will be notified of incidents where it is appropriate to do so and use the procedures in Appendix 11. - b.
+- b.
 The Academy will complete investigations within a reasonable timescale and not normally exceeding five days. - c.
 The Academy will ensure that appropriate feedback from any investigation undertaken is provided to relevant persons together with recommendations for action. - d.
-A copy of the results of all investigations undertaken will be held on record until such time as the student leaves the Academy.
-Where an investigation finds that there is no case to be heard, the report will be held by the Academy but will not be kept within the student's file.
-In instances of parents requesting to view statements the guidance provided by the Freedom of Information Act will apply. - e.
-Where it is clear that bullying has taken place, the anti-bullying policy will be used. - f.
-Unfounded, malicious allegations against students, staff and stakeholders of the Academy will lead to serious sanctions.
-It is crucial all complaints are addressed to the Head of School in the instance of reasonable certainty.
+A copy of the results of all investigations undertaken will be held on record until such time as required under GDPR regulations.
+Where an investigation finds that there is no case to be heard, the report may be held by the Academy, but will not be kept within the student's file.
+In instances of parents/carers requesting to view information held on file, the guidance provided by the Freedom of Information Act will apply. - e.
+Where it is clear that bullying has taken place, the Anti-Bullying policy will be used. - f.
+Unfounded, malicious allegations against students, staff, and stakeholders of the Academy will lead to serious sanctions.
+It is crucial that all complaints are addressed to the Head of School in the instance of reasonable certainty.